great-expectations/great_expectations/docs/deployment_patterns/how_to_instantiate_a_data_context_hosted_environments.md

  Instead of using the Great Expectations CLI, you can create a Data Context directly in code.
 Your Data Context also manages the following components described in this guide:

 - Datasources to connect to data
-- Stores to save Expectations and validation results
+- Stores to save Expectations and Validation Results
 - Data Docs hosting

 The following guide gives an overview of creating an in-code Data Context including defaults to help you more quickly set one up for common configurations: